Mollis History, Family Crest & Coats of Arms

 Early History of the Mollis family

-Another 125 words (9 lines of text) covering the year 1589 is included under the topic Early Mollis History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Mollis research.
+Another 70 words (5 lines of text) covering the year 1589 is included under the topic Early Mollis History in all our PDF Extended History products and printed products wherever possible.

 Mollis Spelling Variations